letrastudio/jekyll-i18n/README.markdown

         └── document.markdown
 ```

-To match them, the `i18n` include generates a variable called `document_id`, based on each document’s path inside the collection, and excluding the file extension.
+To match them, the `i18n` include (explained below) generates a variable called `document_id`, based on each document’s path relative to the collection folder, and excluding the file extension.

 Both documents in this example would return the same `document_id`, so they would match automatically: